Mythbusters123/blog.themyth.dev/content/future_workstation.md

 would get from work would be more than adequate for the stuff at work I need to do.
 My personal stuff I would like to keep as Linux-compatible as possible because I personally like Linux and don't want a crappy driver experience.

+That being said, I currently have not had any problems with NVIDIA's drivers on Linux, even before they decided to open-source them.
+I always just installed them through DKMS, and they worked like a charm, *AFTER* I disabled Nouveau.
+I don't know why Nouveau was enabled by default even after install the proptietary drivers, but it's whatever as it still worked; quite well actually.
+While I find it  an inconvience to install the proprietary drivers, I don't exactly find it a huge nuicense.
+I wish NVIDIA did suppoort GeForce Now or something along those lines on Linux, but it is what it is.
+NVIDIA support through eGPUs is iffy at best, especially since it uses Xorg which is iffy on eGPUs in general, but Xorg is fine because I use (or will use) DWM as my display manager (see my github 😉).

+This makes me torn.
+Now, because it is my personal laptop and I will probably be provided a laptop for work, I can reasonably get whatever I want, especially considering that the Macbook Pro would have plenty of horsepower for any CAD or any computation work, especially with the new M2 chip.